 Flats have a tendency to make your feet sweat due to the material covering the foot.
 However. where your foot sweats depends on how you wear your flat shoe.
 If you prefer to wear them with bare feet. you will likely notice a strong odor under your feet where moisture is trapped.

-In addition, this area of the shoe’s exterior is not breathable so it does not allow for airflow.
-When airflow is reduced, a perfect breeding ground for bacteria is created and this can cause an odor to develop.
+In addition. this area of the exterior of the shoe is not breathable so it does not allow for airflow.
+When airflow is reduced. a perfect breeding ground for bacteria is created and this can cause an odor to develop.

 Flat shoes are particularly prone to foot odors because there are no openings for your feet to breathe.
 And the fact that flats do not have a thick sole also allows the bacteria to accumulate faster.

-A lot of factors go into how smelly your feet will get in your flats, but the main one is how much moisture gets trapped in the shoes.
-If you wear socks, or if you sweat a lot, or if you have a condition like diabetes that increases your risk for foot issues, then you might get a buildup of moisture in your flats.
+A lot of factors go into how smelly your feet will get in your flats. but the main one is how much moisture gets trapped in the shoes.
+If you wear socks. if you sweat a lot. or if you have a condition like diabetes that increases your risk for foot issues. then you might get a buildup of moisture in your flats.